mendix/docs/howto40/configure-an-exclusive-split.md

 ---
 ## Description

 This section describes how to split the sequence flow in a microflow with the help of an exclusive split.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=10420537).

 ## Instructions